-That’s not always the case with cream blushes.
-Often, they set quickly, and once they do, they are pretty hard to remove.
+Cream blushes tend to set quickly, and once they do, they are pretty hard to remove.
 To avoid streaked and marbled cheeks (ugh!), you’re forced to hurriedly blend them in.
 You can do so with your fingers but, if you don’t want to stain them, a stippling brush does the job very well too.

-My main gripe with cream blushes, though, is their short staying power.
+My main gripe with cream blushes is their short staying power.
 Most cream blushes last only 6 or 7 hours on my dry cheeks.
 That’s not bad, but with powders, I can just forget I have them on at all.
 Most of the colour is usually still there when I take my makeup off late at night.

-But, for a really longlasting glow and pop of colour, use them together.
+For a really longlasting glow and pop of colour, use them together.
 Apply first a cream blush as a base, and then a powder blush in a similar colour on top of it.
 This way, you can just forget about touch ups.
 The colour won’t budge.
 I usually do this when the weather start getting warm, so I don’t have to worry about the heat melting my face.